Improved Linear Programs for Discrete Barycenters: Improved Linear Programs

 \begin{theorem} The Discrete Barycenter Problem can be solved using LP (\ref{barymodLP}).
 Any optimal vertex corresponds to a sparse barycenter. \end{theorem}

-The optimal vertices of LPs (\ref{baryLP}) and (\ref{barymodLP}) are in one-to-one correspondence.
-This immediately gives the second part of the statement.

-Note that at least one pair $(\x_j,\x_{ik})$ where $\x_{ik}$ is not part of any weighted means construction of $\x_j$, exists for any dimension $\mathbb{R}^d$ as long as $n \geq 2$ and $|P_i| \geq 2$ for at least one $i = 1, \dots, n$.
-In other words, for non-trivial input there is an $(i,k)\notin S_j$ for some $j$.
-Thus LP (\ref{barymodLP}) provides a strict reduction in the number of variables and the number of non-zero entries in the constraint matrix for all practical examples.
+Note that at least one pair $(\x_k,\x_{ij})$, such that $\x_{ij}$ is not part of any weighted means construction of $\x_k$, exists for any dimension $\mathbb{R}^d$, as long as $|P_i| \geq 2$ for at least one $i = 1, \dots, n$.
+In other words, for non-trivial input there is an $(i,j)\notin S_k$ for some $k$.
+Thus LP (\ref{barymodLP}) always provides a strict reduction in the number of variables and the number of non-zero entries in the constraint matrix.

-\begin{lemma} For a set of at least two measures $P_1,\dots,P_n$, and at least one with $|P_i| \geq 2$, LP (\ref{barymodLP}) has strictly fewer variables than LP (\ref{baryLP}).
-Further, the nonzero entries of the constraint matrix are a strict subset. \end{lemma}
+\begin{lemma} For a set of measures $P_1,\dots,P_n$, at least one with $|P_i| \geq 2$, LP (\ref{barymodLP}) has strictly fewer variables than LP (\ref{baryLP}).
+Further, the nonzero entries of the constraint matrix for LP (\ref{barymodLP}) are a strict subset of the nonzero entries in the corresponding columns of the constraint matrix of LP (\ref{baryLP}). \end{lemma}

-Informally, LP (\ref{barymodLP}) always is a strict improvement over LP (\ref{baryLP}).
-In Section \ref{sec:reggrids}, we turn to the dramatic reduction in size -- often several orders of magnitude -- in more detail.
+In Section \ref{sec:theory}, we turn to the dramatic reduction in size from LP (\ref{baryLP}) to LP (\ref{barymodLP}) -- often several orders of magnitude -- in more detail.